Emotional exhaustion

-Emotional exhaustion is a chronic state of physical and emotional depletion that results from excessive job, personal demands, and/or continuous stress.
+Emotional exhaustion is a symptom of burnout, a chronic state of physical and emotional depletion that results from excessive work or personal demands, or continuous stress.
 It describes a feeling of being emotionally overextended and exhausted by one's work.
 It is manifested by both physical fatigue and a sense of feeling psychologically and emotionally "drained".

+An emotional hangover refers to the symptoms associated with a prolonged state of emotional exhaustion, which might occur following a highly emotional event, traumatic event or a stressful conversation or situation due to cognitive dissonance and emotional processing, that may last for hours or days.
+They can also arise following intense emotional experiences such as a move or a large financial purchase.

 Burnout

-Most emotional exhaustion research has been guided by Christina Maslach's and Susan E. Jackson's three-component conceptualization of burnout.
+There are various ways in which burnout can occur such as: impacting an individual's physical, emotional, and behavioral aspects.
+Emotional exhaustion research has been guided by Christina Maslach's and Susan E. Jackson's three-component conceptualization of burnout.
+Which results from ongoing stress and poor stress management, has been defined as “a syndrome of emotional exhaustion, depersonalization, and a sense of low personal accomplishment that leads to decreased effectiveness at work” by the National Library of Medicine.
 This model suggests burnout consists of three interrelated parts: emotional exhaustion, depersonalization, and diminished personal accomplishment.
 Diminished personal accomplishment refers to negative evaluations of the self.

 Some new perspectives on how to prevent burnout, also suggested by Christina Maslach, include two approaches.
 These two go about burnout differently in how they do not directly address stress, but rather the situation.
 The first approach includes recognizing how the relationship between person and situation are interacting.
 There may be some adjusting required to decrease the likelihood of burnout.
 Second, this approach takes burnout from a different standpoint and causes the person to evaluate their control over their situation.
 If the person has a better sense of their current situation and their ability to make decisions, they are less likely to get burned out.